-- Create a direct, accessible trail between the Ledges Trailhead and Ledges Overlook. - Create an accessible trail from Octagon's Pine Grove Trailhead to a viewing spot at the base of the Ledges. - Improve the visibility and accessibility of picnic areas, ensuring their effectiveness in meeting current community needs and expectations.
+- Create a direct, accessible trail between the Ledges Trailhead and Ledges Overlook to a viewing area above Ice Box Cave. - Create accessible walking path connections from the Ledges Shelter and parking area to the Ledges Overlook and Ledges connector trails (about 0.4 miles of trail), including a 100-foot boardwalk through rocky terrain.
+Create new wooden viewing platform at the Ledges and above Ice Box Cave. - Improve the visibility and accessibility of picnic areas, ensuring their effectiveness in meeting current community needs and expectations.
 Remove underused picnic areas.